 South Dakota Adult Nutrition Program Eligibility

 To obtain the nutrition necessary for healthy living, people age 60 or older and their spouses or caregivers can eat at Adult Nutrition sites throughout the state.
-Older Adults Meals are served in a group setting such as a senior center or community building.
-Older Adult Meals may also be delivered to individuals who are home-bound.
+Meals are served in a congregate or group setting such as a senior center or community building, restaurant or local kitchen and meals may also be delivered to individuals who are home-bound.

-Others who may be eligible are people with disabilities who live in congregate housing facilities designed primarily for the older adults and where a congregate meal sites exists or those who live with a guardian who eats at an Adult Nutrition Site.
+Others who may be eligible are people with disabilities who live in congregate housing facilities designed primarily for the older adults and where a congregate meal sites exists or those who live with a qualifying caregiver who eats at an Adult Nutrition Site.

-Through the Older Americans Act Title III-C, Older Adult Meals provide individuals with a nutritious meal meeting the HealthierUS.gov dietary guidelines and one-third the Dietary Reference Intake (DRI).
+Through the Older Americans Act Title III-C, the Adult Nutrition Program provides individuals with a nutritious meal meeting the dietary guidelines and one-third the Dietary Reference Intake (DRI).
 Meals are provided in a congregate setting (group dining) or as home-delivered meals for those unable to leave their home due to illness or isolation.

 Congregate Meals are served in a group setting such as a senior center, school, elderly housing facility, community building, church or restaurant.
-There are 11 nutrition providers across the state that are currently serving in 133 communities, there are 8 tribes serving the elders on tribal reservations.
-A reservation for Adult Meal can be made one day in advance by calling the site.
+There are 10 nutrition providers across the state that are currently serving in 133 communities, there are 8 tribes serving the elders on tribal reservations.
+You can request a meal one day in advance by calling the meal site.
 Meal tickets are encouraged and donations can be either cash, check or by utilizing SNAP/EBT benefits.